-- Note that A-B=A+2C(B).
+• Subtraction: Note that A - B = A + 2C(B).
 To subtract two numbers represented in 2's complement arithmetic, we first apply the 2's complement operation to B (the subtrahend), and then add the numbers.
-So, in 2's complement arithmetic, subtraction is actually an addition of two numbers. - The digital circuit for 2's complement subtraction is based on the adder.
-We account for the 2's complement operation for the subtrahend by inverting every bit in the subtrahend and by making the $c{in}$ bit equal to 1.
-Here, we give up the borrow in.
+So, in 2's complement arithmetic, subtraction is actually an addition of two numbers.

+The digital circuit for 2's complement subtraction is based on the adder.
+We account for the 2's complement operation for the subtrahend by inverting every bit in the subtrahend and by making the cin bit equal to 1.